openregister/deployment/scripts/readme.md

     pip3 install -r requirements.txt

-### Loading the data for a new register
+### Loading or updating the data for a register

-Running the script **load-register-tsv.sh** will create an RSF file for the specified register including metadata, delete the existing register from ORJ in the specified **phase** and load the RSF into the application.
+Running the script **load-register-tsv.sh** will create an RSF file for the specified register, of either system, user or all data, optionally delete the existing register from ORJ in the specified **phase** and load the RSF into the application.

 Arguments:
 - register name
 - phase
 - TSV file path (relative to $OPENREGISTER_ROOT)
+- `system`, `user` or `all`, depending on the type of data to be loaded
 - local or remote depending on whether register and field definitions is to be read from the local file system or a remote ORJ service.
 - the custodian name (if more than one word then this must be in quotes)
 - data directory (relative to $OPENREGISTER_ROOT) if data is not in $REGISTER-data [optional].

 Examples:

-    ./load-register-tsv.sh country alpha country-data/data/country/country.tsv local "Jo Doe"
+    ./load-register-tsv.sh country alpha country-data/data/country/country.tsv all local "Jo Doe"

 ### Loading a new field or register